Michaelmw17/MySQL-Employee-Tracker/README.md

 * Review the week's activities for a refresher on MySQL.

 * Check out [SQL Bolt](https://sqlbolt.com/) for some extra MySQL help.

-##  Requirements

-* Functional application.

-* GitHub repository with a unique name and a README describing the project.

-* The command-line application should allow users to:

-  * Add departments, roles, employees

-  * View departments, roles, employees

-  * Update employee roles